- the type of information we collect;

 - how the information is used;

 - when we may contact you;

 - whether we will disclose your details to anyone else; and

 - data storage

 DCD´s websites contain hyperlinks to websites owned and operated by third parties.
 These third-party websites have their own privacy policies and we encourage you to review them.
 We do not accept any responsibility or liability for the privacy practices of such third-party websites and your use of such websites is at your own risk.

 2. What type of personal information is collected?

 When you sign up to participate in or receive a service from any DCD website by completing an online form, such as a newsletter, whitepaper, e-book, account creation or completing a registration form on a third-party platform for event/webinar registration or completing a survey, we will ask for limited personal information.
 We will also collect personal information from you when you subscribe to our magazines and when you communicate with us over the telephone or via written correspondence.
-This can include information such as your name, postal address, telephone or mobile number, fax number, email address, gender or date of birth.
+This can include information such as your name, postal address, telephone or mobile number, fax number, email address; we usually only collect data such as gender, date of birth or tax information in the context of employment and consultancy applications.
 By entering your details in the fields requested, you enable DCD to provide you with the services you select.

 3. How will the information be used?